hiddentao/clockmaker/README.md

 ### setInterval

-We simulate `setInterval` behaviour by setting `repeat: true` in the options.
+You can simulate `setInterval` behaviour by setting `repeat: true` in the options.

 ```javascript
 Timer(function() {